Jamim/ngx-fancyindex/README.rst

 This module is designed to work with Nginx_, a high performance open source web server written by `Igor Sysoev <http://sysoev.ru>`__.

+This fork renders directory indexes in valid HTML5, formatted using the Twitter Bootstrap.

 Requirements
 ============